OpenDroneMap/docs/fr/_sources/arguments.rst.txt

   Orthophoto resolution in cm / pixel.
 Note that this value is capped by a ground sampling distance (GSD) estimate.
 To remove the cap, check --ignore-gsd also.
 Default: ``5``

 :ref:`pc-classify<pc-classify>`
-  Classify the point cloud outputs using a Simple Morphological Filter.
+  Classify the point cloud outputs.
 You can control the behavior of this option by tweaking the --dem-\* parameters.
 Default: ``False``

 :ref:`pc-copc<pc-copc>`
   Save the georeferenced point cloud in Cloud Optimized Point Cloud (COPC) format.
 Default: ``False``